James Comey: Writings

 Macmillan Publishers' Flatiron Books announced in August 2017 that it had acquired the rights to Comey's first book, A Higher Loyalty: Truth, Lies and Leadership, in which he discusses ethics, leadership, and his experience in government.
 Several publishers had submitted bids in an auction conducted by literary agency Javelin.
 The release date was moved up from May 1, 2018 to April 17, 2018, due to scrutiny faced by the FBI during the Special Counsel investigation.

 A month before Comey's book was released, presale orders made it the top seller on Amazon.
 The boom was attributed to a series of Twitter attacks on Comey by Trump, in which Trump claimed that Comey "knew all about the lies and corruption going on at the highest levels of the FBI!"
 In response, Comey tweeted, "Mr. President, the American people will hear my story very soon.
 And they can judge for themselves who is honorable and who is not."
-Comey's autobiography was well-received, with The New York Times calling it "very persuasive" and describing the book as "absorbing" in its book review, stating "Comey's memoir offers visceral details on a president untethered to truth."
+Comey's autobiography was well-received, with The New York Times calling it "very persuasive" and describing the book as "absorbing" in its book review.

-Additionally, Comey has written the foreword for a forthcoming biography of Franklin D. Roosevelt entitled A Christian and a Democrat: A Religious Biography of Franklin D. Roosevelt published by William B. Eerdmans Publishing Co.
-Comey has authored a second book, Saving Justice: Truth, Transparency, and Trust, which will also be published by Macmillan Publishers' Flatiron Books.
+Additionally, Comey has written the foreword for a biography of Franklin D. Roosevelt entitled A Christian and a Democrat: A Religious Biography of Franklin D. Roosevelt published by William B. Eerdmans Publishing Co.
+Comey has authored a second book, Saving Justice: Truth, Transparency, and Trust, which was also published by Macmillan Publishers' Flatiron Books.

-Comey confirmed that the Twitter account @projectexile7 (later changed to @formerbu), which uses "Reinhold Niebuhr" as its display name, is operated by him.
+In 2017, a pseudonymous Twitter account called @projectexile7 (later changed to @formerbu), which uses "Reinhold Niebuhr" as its display name, was speculated to be operated by Comey, and he subsequently confirmed it to be his.

+In 2023, Comey's first novel, a legal thriller entitled Central Park West, was published by Mysterious Press.
+He told The Washington Post that he was working on more novels, saying "I want this to be my job".
+In 2024, he published his second novel, Westport.
+In 2025, he published his third novel, FDR Drive.